chak14/InspireMusic/README.md

 ### Available Models
 Currently, we open source the music generation models support 24KHz mono and 48KHz stereo audio.
 The table below presents the links to the ModelScope and Huggingface model hub.
-More models will be available soon.

 | Model name                           | Model Links                                                                                                                                                                                                                                                                                                                                   | Remarks                                                                                                  |
 |--------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|